-Due to these symptoms, FTD can be mistaken for Alzheimer’s disease, Parkinson’s disease or a psychiatric disorder like depression, obsessive-compulsive disorder or schizophrenia.
-There is no treatment or cure yet but medications and lifestyle changes can help to relieve the symptoms.
-Most people affected by FTD are younger, between 40-70 years of age.
+FTD is often mistaken for Alzheimer’s disease, Parkinson’s disease or psychiatric disorders like depression, obsessive-compulsive disorder or schizophrenia.
+Though there is no treatment or cure for FTD, but medications and lifestyle changes can help to relieve its symptoms.
+FTD is often developed at a younger age, at around 45-65 years of age.
+When people develop dementia at an age younger than 65, they are said to have young-onset dementia.

 Alcohol-related dementia is a cognitive disorder caused by alcohol-related brain damage.
 Some parts of the brain may be damaged through vitamin deficiencies, especially severe vitamin B-1 deficiency, since alcohol prevents this vitamin’s absorption and use.
 A risk factor for alcohol-related dementia is regular drinking of large volumes of alcohol.2